lol-archiver/lol-vo-extract/readme.md

 # lol-vo-extract
-League of Legends Champion Voices Download/Extract/Rename with events.
+League of Legends champion voices download, extract with renamed events.

-Most of implementation based on [CDTB](https://github.com/CommunityDragon/CDTB)'s by Node.js 10.X+.
-Sincerely Thanks!
+**Most of implementation based on [CDTB](https://github.com/CommunityDragon/CDTB).
+Sincerely Thanks!**

 ## ATTENTION PLEASE
 `lol-vo-extract` does not guarantee 100% match for all events for all skin: